mathieucarbou/MycilaJSYApp/docs/index.md

 The device also broadcasts JSY data via UDP on port 53964 by default (configurable).

+Tip: you can toggle UDP publishing per channel/phase directly from the dashboard (each channel/phase card includes an "UDP Publish" switch).
+These preferences are saved.

-## REST API — implemented endpoints
+## REST API

 The following HTTP endpoints are implemented in `src/main.cpp` (matching the Shelly Gen2 API for EM / 3EM where applicable).
 Use `http://<device-ip>` as base.